-Census data for population and housing in Darby indicates that there has been a slight decrease from 2000 to 2010, a trend expected to continue through 2020.
+Census data for population and housing in Darby indicates that there has been a slight decrease from 2000 to 2010.
+This trend has reversed and it is expected that Darby's population will increase through 2027.
 Given the amount of vacant land within the town limits, housing needs for the population forecast during the planning period could conceivably be accommodated within the vacant platted area in the Town.
 It is more likely, however that some of the growth will occur on the fringe outside of the existing town boundary.
 Renovation of vacant housing units may account for a small portion of the housing needed during the next 10 years, but most new residential activity is forecast to be in-fill on platted and subdivided land within the Town.
 Any unexpected growth in response to unforeseen economic factors may result in new residential subdivisions outside of the existing town limits and may require an update to the plan recommendations.